-- Smoking: People who smoke have a 50% higher risk of developing cataracts.
+- Smoking: People who smoke have a much higher risk of developing cataracts.
 When you smoke you rob the body of vitamin C a needed nutrient for healthy vision.
 Smokers also have more cholesterol and fat in their blood system with more risk of coronary artery disease.
 This condition also compromises the effectiveness of tiny blood vessels in the eyes - reducing the ability of the different parts of the eye to receive adequate nutrition.
 Learn more about the relationship between smoking and cataracts.

 - Poor digestion and nutrition: nutritional deficiencies contribute to earlier and faster-developing cataracts.
 People with incomplete digestion and ongoing bowel and elimination problems have a four times as many cases.